Generative multitask learning mitigates target-causing confounding: Results

-In summary, both the optimal $\alpha$, as well as the corresponding gain in accuracy using GMTL, increase monotonically w.r.t. the severity of distribution shift.
+Both patterns hold very similarly for all MTL methods.
+This suggests that it is our formulation of GMTL that is significant, rather than the particular parameterization used to learn $p(\b{y}, \b{y}' \mid \b{x})$.
+Both the optimal $\alpha$, as well as the corresponding gain in accuracy using GMTL, increase monotonically w.r.t. the severity of target shift.
 This is a strong relation that holds across datasets, pairs of tasks, and MTL methods.
 To quantify the generality of this result, we aggregate all of our results, and compute the correlation between $\tau$ and the optimal $\alpha$.
 Since $\tau$ is used in the context of an interval, we take the midpoint of each interval.
-This results in a correlation of -0.847.
-This indicates a strong positive correlation between the severity of distribution shift and the optimal $\alpha$.
-The generality of this relation is strong evidence that our formulation of GMTL improves robustness to target-causing confounding.
+This results in a correlation of $-0.847$.
+This indicates a strong positive correlation between the severity of target shift and the optimal $\alpha$.
+The generality of this relation is strong evidence that GMTL improves robustness to target-causing confounding, and also that our interpretation of $\alpha$ is correct.
+Our experimental results using the $\alpha$-selection heuristic described in Section~\ref{sec:interpreting alpha}, as well as other results showing the accuracy for a range of $\alpha$, not just the optimal one, are in the supplementary material.